What is technological innovation?

 Technological changes must be outcomes led and aligned with the broader strategic goals of an organisation.
 Good questions for leaders are: What is our aspiration in this strategic area?
 Is there a technological solution that will help us get there?

-It is important to remember that innovations are not just large disruptive innovations and digital business.
+It is important to remember that innovations are not just large disruptive innovations and for digital businesses.
 Very few businesses will invent the next iPhone, but the survival of a business relies on ongoing incremental innovation.
 Encouraging this may be as simple as setting regular process-mapping reviews, or ensuring certain roles have ownership over software updates to ensure the value of new features is captured.

 Innovative technology and risk